zeffii/ChucKScripts/ugen_full.md

 (control parameters)

     .read - ( string , WRITE only ) - loads file for reading
-    .chunks - ( int, READ/WRITE ) - size of chunk (# of frames) to read on-demand; 0 implies entire file, default; must be set before reading to take effect.
+    .chunks - ( int, READ/WRITE )
+        - size of chunk (# of frames) to read on-demand;
+        - 0 implies entire file, (default)
+        must be set before reading to take effect.
     .samples - ( int , READ only ) - get number of samples
     .length - ( dur, READ only ) - get length as duration
     .channels - ( int , READ only ) - get number of channels